yiyaozzz/juliet-landing/docs/stories/story-landing-page-2.md

 ### Integration & Verification (AC: #2, #12, #13, #14, #15)

-- [ ] Import all 5 sections into app/page.tsx
+- [ ] Import navbar and all sections into app/page.tsx
 - [ ] Verify sections render in correct order
 - [ ] Test smooth scroll between sections
+- [ ] Verify navbar stickiness and shadow behavior on scroll
 - [ ] Verify no console errors or warnings
 - [ ] Test responsive behavior across all breakpoints
 - [ ] Verify animations smooth and performant